 Front-load washers work by filling the bottom of the inner tub with a small amount of water and using the rotation of the tub and gravity to move the clothes through the water.
 The rotation action is similar to the tumbling action found in a clothes dryer.
 The side paddles on the inside drum lift the clothes and move them in and out of the water.
 This provides the mechanical action (scrubbing) needed to remove soil from fabric.

 This type of mechanical wash action does not require that the clothes be surrounded by water at all times, which is why front load washers use so much less water than a standard top loader.
-And, of course, with less water you should use less detergent and one without lots of bubbles to prevent over-sudsing and residue left in clothes.
+And, of course, with less water, you should use less detergent and one formulated to produce less foaming and fewer bubbles to prevent over-sudsing and residue left in clothes.

 According to the U.S. Department of Energy, front load washers cut water use by nearly 40 percent.
-An average top loading washer uses about 40 gallons of water for each full load.
+A standard top-loading washer uses about 40 gallons of water for each full load.
 A full-size front load washer uses only 20 to 25 gallons.
-For the average household, having a front load washer will save as much as 7,000 gallons of water per year.
+For the average household, having a front load washer will save as many as 7,000 gallons of water per year.
 That also translates into energy savings and reduced expenses for operation.